rspec/rspec.github.io/source/blog/2019-05-11-rspec-rails-4-0-has-been-released.md

 ## Notable Changes

-RSpec Rails was release with full support and many improvements for Rails 6.
+Support for Rails 6, support for testing ActionCable, ActiveMailbox

 ### Breaking changes

-This version no longer support Ruby bellow 2.3.
-We soft support Rails 4.2 but we encourage you to use rspec-rails with Rails 5 at least.
+RSpec Rails 4 supports only Rails 5 and 6.
+This is in line with our new versioning policy which keeps major versions of RSpec Rails in lock step with versions of Rails.

+This means that we no longer support versions of Ruby below 2.2 in line with the supported Ruby versions of Rails 5.

+We have not restricted the version of Rails/Ruby for this version to allow a "soft support" for Rails 4.2 during this transitionary period but we strongly urge you to upgrade Rails to use 4.0.0.

-### JRuby support
+### Improved JRuby support

-We very happy to support JRuby on this new release.
-You can now use `rspec-rails` with Rails 5.2 and 6 and JRuby.
+We are very happy to support JRuby on this new release.
+RSpec Rails 4 supports JRuby with Rails 5.2 and 6.

 ### Support for Action Cable